aDeepRecession/moodle-notifications/README.md

 # moodle-notifications
-a simple moodle grades notifyer that stores all grade changes and reports about important changes
+a simple grades notifyer for Innopolis Moodle that periodically fetches all grade information from Moodle and reports about important changes

 ## How to use
 1. write login and password or write a token to `moodle-credentials.json`